metno/S-ENDA-documentation/source/users.rst

 * Lightning strike data.

-*Higher level* (calibrated, interpreted, merged products):
+*Secondary Automatic* (calibrated, interpreted, merged products):

+* A computer program accesses the raw data and processes or calibrates it in some way.

+* A computer program accesses more than one source of data and creates an merged product.

+*Secondary Manual*:

-* A user accesses the "raw data" and calibrates it or interprets it in some way
+* A user accesses the raw or processed data and calibrates it or interprets it in some way.

-* This user shares data further on as a *data producer*
+* This user shares data further on as a *data producer*.

 **Modelling & forecast data:**